kengibson1111/go-stdlib/README.md

   algorithms in order to produce something that is understandable from encrypted data.
 * block cipher: a way to encrypt a block of data (like 64 contiguous bits instead of just 1 bit) using a cryptographic key and an algorithm.
+* stream cipher: basically encrypting one but at a time.
+Generally not used, but there are use cases.
+CFB works with streams (see below).
 * initialization vector (IV): sometimes called a nonce.
 It is an arbitrary number chosen in a data exchange session.
 It is used with the key.
 So to extend the notes of 'key' above, now a hacker has to combine all possible IVs with all possible key values of all possible lengths against all